 Over the past couple of years, we have started to do just that by engaging artists who are good at working with people to achieve small scale but beautiful public art works.
 We have been looking to make improvements to neglected spaces in our area, including street corners and verges.

-Inspired by the Incredible Edible movement, we have commissioned a planter sculpture from artist Mark Mennell which is now sited on the corner of Windermere Road and Glebe Street.
+Inspired by the Incredible Edible movement, we have commissioned a planter sculpture from artist Mark Mennell which was sited on the corner of Windermere Road and Glebe Street in the Spring of 2018.
 Children from Leigh Central Primary School contributed to the design and it really brightens up the street corner.
 We are growing edible plants and herbs in it which are free for residents to use.

-Local artist Martyn Lucas, who has been co-ordinating Our Art Neighbourhood from the beginning, has recently worked with children from Sacred Heart Catholic Primary School to make ‘bollard art’.
-These vinyl wraps have been inspired by looking at archive photographs of the area, local buildings and trees.
+Local artist Martyn Lucas, who has been co-ordinating Our Art Neighbourhood from the beginning, worked with children from Sacred Heart Catholic Primary School to make ‘bollard art’.
+Installed in March and April 2019, these vinyl wraps have been inspired by looking at archive photographs of the area, local buildings and trees.
 They are making a colourful and informative addition to our streets.